bnjmnt4n/ofcrse/src/content/articles/postgres-rls.md

 This ties in well with the previous point: If your functions are written so that they don't depend on column values from the table being policed, they can be used as an uncorrelated subquery.

-Note that not all uses of uncorrelated subqueries can be converted into `InitPlan`s.
+Note that not all uncorrelated subqueries can be converted into `InitPlan`s.
 We'll take a look at some specifics later.

 ## Be as specific as possible when defining security definer functions {#function-definitions}